SymbolAnkit/Azure_HDInsight/Analyze_Logs_In_Spark.md

    # Analyze logs in Spark using a custom library

 This notebook demonstrates how to analyze log data using a custom library with Spark on HDInsight.
 The custom library we use is a Python library called iislogparser.py.
-*This library is already included on the Spark cluster at
+*This library is already included on the Spark cluster at*

-      /HdiSamples/HdiSamples/WebsiteLogSampleData/iislogparser.py*.
+      /HdiSamples/HdiSamples/WebsiteLogSampleData/iislogparser.py.

    #### Notebook setup